DRV8434S SPI Stepper Motor Driver Carrier, 2A Max. Current Limit

 This product can get hot enough to burn you long before the chip overheats.
 Take care when handling this product and other components connected to it.

+Please note that measuring the current draw at the power supply will generally not provide an accurate measure of the coil current.
 Since the input voltage to the driver can be significantly higher than the coil voltage, the measured current on the power supply can be quite a bit lower than the coil current (the driver and coil basically act like a switching step-down power supply).
 Also, if the supply voltage is very high compared to what the motor needs to achieve the set current, the duty cycle will be very low, which also leads to significant differences between average and RMS currents.
 Additionally, please note that the coil current is a function of the set current limit, but it does not necessarily equal the current limit setting as the actual current through each coil changes with each microstep.

 The DRV8434S driver can detect motor stall conditions or an end of travel by detecting back-EMF phase shift.
 An internal algorithm generates a measure of the phase shift called torque count which is independent of motor current, ambient temperature, and supply voltage.
 For a lightly loaded motor, the torque count will be a non-zero value.
 As the motor approaches a stall condition, torque count will approach zero.
 If the torque count falls below the stall threshold, the device will detect a stall.
 For details on using stall detection, please see the DRV8434S datasheet.